How do you make kale and queso fresco quesadillas?

 The Architecture of Greens: Why Kale Wins

 Whether we are cooking in a beachside villa in Thailand or an apartment in Vietnam, Natalia and I prioritize ingredients that offer maximum “Nutrient ROI” for Victor.
 While spinach is often the default choice for vegetarian quesadillas, Natalia’s clinical perspective—corroborated by USDA FoodData Central—validates that kale provides a critical advantage in both flavor retention and vitamin stability under high heat.
-Just as we apply strict sourcing rules when finding the best Thai ingredients for beginners, we apply the exact same forensic lens to navigating foreign grocery aisles for our Mexican-inspired dishes.
+Just as we apply strict sourcing rules when finding the best Thai ingredients for beginners, we apply the exact same lens to navigating foreign grocery aisles for our Mexican-inspired dishes.

 Nutrient (Per 100g Raw) Kale (The Winner) Spinach